Sign up to our newsletter and hear from us first

 Thames Hospice tree recycling

-We are delighted to share with you a service offered by Thames Hospice in partnership with The Lions Club of Windsor.
+We are delighted to share with you a service offered by Thames Hospice in partnership with Riverside Tree Care.

 Thames Hospice provide palliative and end-of-life care to patients aged 16 and over in East Berkshire and South Buckinghamshire.
 Their services are free of charge and rely on the support of the local community to help them raise the funds to help the people who need them most.

 Their annual Christmas Tree Collection allows them to raise much needed funds for Thames Hospice while offering an environmentally friendly solution to wrap up the festive season.
-Your Christmas Tree would have provided much oxygen in its lifetime, and your donations from their collection will help them fund the oxygen their patients need, and the chippings from your tree will be used by Ascot and Windsor Racecourses to complete its lifecycle.
+Your Christmas Tree would have provided much oxygen in its lifetime, and your donations from their collection will help them fund the oxygen their patients need.

-For a donation, they will collect your tree between 5 and 7 January 2024.
-This collection service is available in: Datchet, Wraysbury & Horton, SL1, SL4 and SL5.
+For a donation, they will collect your tree between 3 and 7 January 2025.
+This collection service is available in: Maidenhead, Bray, Fifield, Marlow, Windsor, Cookham, Bourne End and Taplow.

 Book your collection